 Blue Yeti vs. Blue Yeti Nano

-In this section, we’ll go over features, ease of use, and sound.
+In this section, we’ll go over features, ease of use, and take a listen to some sound clips.

 Ease Of Use